 - Drying of rice or other crops.

-- Construction Materials including sand, gravel, cement, steel bars, logs, and the likes.
+- Construction Materials include sand, gravel, cement, steel bars, logs, and the like.

 - Debris, waste materials, and other junked items.